In 2015, at a 60-bed hospital in Grand Junction, Colorado, the nurses began to notice something odd.

 Cannabis’s active ingredient, THC, attaches to cannabinoid receptors in the brain, but those receptors are different than the ones sedative drugs interact with.
 This led to a befuddling question: why would cannabis use lead to such an increased need for those other drugs?

 Twardowski says that it’s possible the cannabinoid receptors downregulate, or suppress the activity of other receptors in the brain that anesthetic drugs interact with.
 But honestly, he tells me, that’s just a guess.
 “I don't have any good scientific basis for that,” he says.
 “The basic science really needs to be done.”

 What worries him, outside of their findings, is that no one seems to have done that basic science research—a problem he attributes to cannabis still being a Schedule I drug.
 When he and his co-authors surveyed existing research, they expected their study to be added to a pile of already completed work.
 Instead, it’s one of the first in the country.

 “We did these huge literature searches and found nothing,” he says.
 “Really?
 We're going to do the first study on this and it's just us?
 That was cool to be the first, but it's pretty scary too.”

-Kevin Hill, an addiction psychiatrist at Beth Israel Deaconess Medical Center and a clinical expert on marijuana hadn’t heard of this effect but agrees that more research is crucially needed—especially as more states move towards legalization.
-Marijuana is currently legal for recreational use in 10 states, and 33 states have legalized medical marijuana.
-And marijuana use has increased 43 percent between 2007 and 2015.
+Kevin Hill, an addiction psychiatrist at Beth Israel Deaconess Medical Center and a clinical expert on cannabis hadn’t heard of this effect but agrees that more research is crucially needed—especially as more states move towards legalization.
+Weed is currently legal for recreational use in 10 states, and 33 states have legalized medical cannabis.
+And cannabis use has increased 43 percent between 2007 and 2015.

 “This preliminary report highlights the kind of research that we desperately need as states race forward with medical and recreational cannabis policies,” Hill says.
 “Physicians of all types must try to understand the impact of regular cannabis use upon their specialties.”